 Arm injuries or direct trauma without fractures can also cause pain that lasts for days.

-What to do: If you suspect your arm is fractured, you should seek medical attention immediately.
+How to treat: If you suspect your arm is fractured, you should seek medical attention immediately.
 The doctor will likely assess the area and order an x-ray.
 Treatment involves immobilization of the arm, analgesic and anti-inflammatory medication, and physiotherapy.

 5. Cervical disc hernia